 3. Power Source and Portability

 The “mini” aspect implies portability.
-A built-in battery is a game-changer, allowing you to use the projector anywhere without needing a power outlet.
+A built-in battery is a major upgrade, allowing you to use the projector anywhere without needing a power outlet.
 Check the rated battery life—most last between 1.5 to 3 hours, which is typically enough for one full movie.
 If you plan to use it on the go frequently, a model with a robust battery is a worthwhile investment.

 4. Keystone Correction and Focus